Professor Eli Neuman-Hammond

 Late work can be accepted, but it must be complete, not just finished.

-Absolutely no texting, using cell phones or unrelated technology in class.
+Absolutely no cell phones or unrelated technology in class.
+We have breaks, text then if you want to.

 Critiques and conversations are critical and ongoing processes for artists and designers; these exchanges provide an opportunity to give and receive feedback while developing a project.
 Critiques are a reciprocal process; during critiques and other activities, you are expected to participate.